 1) Wrong: The quote from Georg Orwell on the other hand feels VERY misplaced, since he renounced his faith and spent most of his life, and his entire career, publicly denouncing the Catholic Church.

 Why: George Orwell, like all of us, had freedom of expression.
 And he used this freely, blessing the world with a library of beautiful and accurate quotations, such as the one on THCC.
-His criticism of the Pseudo-Catholic church, backed-up by the Gospel, is no reason to disregard his literary excellence, so beautifully manifesting his high intelligence and his understanding of the Christian religion.
+His criticism of the Pseudo-Catholic church, which Jesus himself condemns in the Gospel, is no reason to disregard his literary excellence, so beautifully manifesting his high intelligence and his understanding of the Christian religion.
 And, as he also had freedom of religion, he could accept or denounce any religion.